 “[A] short story exploration game about an unconventional friendship between two classmates.
 You play as Kelsey, remembering Marie’s room as it was twenty years ago.
-But something’s off.
+But [something is] off.
 What happened to Marie?”

 Thanks to the fantastic voice-over work, “Marie’s Room” brings the eponymous space right to life.
-Everything just happens in this single room, but it shows that it does not need more than this to build up a fascinating world and the portrayed relationships.
-Go on then – unravel the mysteries.
+Everything just happens in one single room, but it shows that it does not need more than that to build up a fascinating world and the portrayed relationships.
+[PLAY]